Back

 Elementary School

-American and German students are taught together from the Entrance Class through grade 6 in all subjects other than German and English.
+American and German students are taught together from the Entrance Class through grade 6 in all subjects.
 The Entrance Class through grade 2 are instructed bilingually, the use of both languages is integrated into daily instruction.
 All subjects instructed in grades 3 through 6 are taught in the first language of the teacher.

-You can find more information about the number of instruction hours and the Double Mother Tongue Program under the JFKS Elementary Language Program.
+You can find more information about the JFKS Elementary School Language Program here.

 Students in 5th and 6th grade can take part in a language elective introducing them to French or Spanish.